microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/More on Functions.md

 ### Rest Arguments

-Conversely, we can _provide_ a variable number of arguments from an array using the spread syntax.
+Conversely, we can _provide_ a variable number of arguments from an iterable object (for example, an array) using the spread syntax.
 For example, the `push` method of arrays takes any number of arguments:

 ```ts twoslash